 Who we are

-The International Collaboration of Transfusion Medicine Guidelines (ICTMG) was established in 2011 to advance the field of transfusion medicine through the development of clinical guidelines.
+The International Collaboration for Transfusion Medicine Guidelines (ICTMG) was established in 2011 to advance the field of transfusion medicine through the development of clinical guidelines.

 What we do